AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Ghost Functions
 ~~~~~~~~~~~~~~~

-Functions only used in specifications is a rather common occurrence when
+Functions only used in specifications are a rather common occurrence when
 writing contracts for functional correctness.
 For example, expression
 functions used to simplify or factor out common patterns in contracts can
 usually be marked as ghost.